 Smart meters and Smarter Technologies Group’s IoT smart solutions collect data around where and how energy is being used.
 This can be used as a blueprint for strategic changes and the informed implementation of renewable alternatives for seamless green changes to your operations.

 It is reasonable to expect that energy trends are set to continue into the future.
 The simplicity of smart solutions gives business and building owners a resilient tool for continuity whatever form the future may take.

 Instantly accessible information

+What is a regulatory compliance database?
+These may take many different forms but, with the smart compliance solutions from Smarter Technologies Group, your compliance data is quickly and simply accessible.
 Smart monitoring devices report to a single dashboard, where you have full access and control over your compliance protocols.
-You get full visibility of assets, compliance protocols and reporting.
+You get full visibility of assets, compliance requirements, and reporting.

 Data is collected in real time and stored on a remotely accessible dashboard.
 This makes the data accessible at any time and from anywhere.
 It also alleviates the administrative and resource-intensive burden that comes with the traditional approach of compliance record-keeping.
 With the risk of penalties for non-compliance, an airtight system of record-keeping, accountability, and reporting is a critical tool for compliance.

 Smarter Technologies Group offers leading technologies across almost every industry – making the world smarter.
 Our team of experts is available to advise on the best system of solutions to meet the unique needs of your operations.
 Often, compliance and performance work in tandem.
 In devising smart strategies to aid in compliance efforts, you will get an in-depth view into the different components of your building to guide strategic change.